erikk03/seeSea/README.md

      ```

 ## 🤖 Admin Credentials
-To LogIn as admin you can use:
+To log in as an admin, you can use the following:
-- username: admin@seesea.com
+- email: admin@seesea.com
 - password: admin

 ## 💥 Collision Detection (Bonus task)